 Related: Buying Advice for Toaster Ovens

 The KitchenAid Digital Countertop Oven fell just behind the top Breville models in our testing, earning an 8 out of 10.
 It excels at getting chicken drumsticks crispy on the outside and tender on the inside.
 It was possibly even better than those Breville models at getting the outsides of cookies crunchy while leaving some chewiness on the inside.
-However, its cake slices came out still delicious, but noticeably less moist in comparison.
+However, while its cake slices came out still delicious, they were noticeably less moist in comparison.